weltling/convey/README.md

 # The convey tool

 [Convey](https://github.com/weltling/convey) is an inter-process communication tool with capabilities to communicate through a named pipe or a serial port.
-Notable features include the communication with Hyper-V based virtual machines through an emulated COM port based on named pipes.
+Notable features include the communication with Hyper-V virtual machines through an emulated COM port.

 Convey is distributed under the BSD 2-clause license.